0x62797465/0x62797465.github.io/_posts/2025-07-28-ELF Capsule.md

 print(hex(input_1)
 ```
 This is just one round, and we do not know how `0xfcfcfcdcdcdccccc` and `0xccbcbcbcacacac9c` are derived.
 To improve understanding, debugging of the VM can be used.
-For this I manually set up a gdb script to break on VM instructions and logged the arguments.
+For this, I manually set up a GDB script to break on VM instructions and logged the arguments.
 This led me to derive an initial state that gets overwritten, and also that the bytes used to overwrite the initial state are derived from the cryptographic function.
 Finally, we have a working reproduction of the original code:
 ```python
 def transform_byte(input_byte):
     input_byte &= 0xFF